Rural broadband is key to 21st century success

 Our goal is a bipartisan priority.
 On the House Small Business Committee, we work together to help propel policy that strengthens small businesses – in turn spurring local economies and bolstering our communities.
 Small businesses of all industries require access to both reliable and affordable broadband to compete in local, national, and international markets alike.

-Brock Wilderman, the president of the Adams County Farm Bureau, emphasized the importance of reliable Internet on local farms.
+Brock Wilderman, the President of the Adams County Farm Bureau, emphasized the importance of reliable internet at local farms.
 As farmers invest in more efficient and advanced equipment, it becomes increasingly necessary for them to access specialized support for maintenance and repairs.
 In remote parts of the country, farmers rely on their mobile phones to troubleshoot problems and check in with suppliers before making a long drive for needed parts or tools.
 In this case, technology can help to streamline processes and allow small farms to compete in their evolving industry.

-October 22’s field hearing built on stories the committee has already heard from folks like Dan Stelpflug of Postville, Iowa.
-This summer, Stelpflug explained that inadequate access to high-speed broadband in rural Iowa is discouraging business investment and holding back local economies.
+Oct.
+22nd’s field hearing built on stories the committee has already heard from folks like Dan Stelpflug of Postville.
+This summer, Stelpflug explained that inadequate access to high-speed broadband in rural Iowa is discouraging businesses investment and holding back local economies.
 Inaccurate federal maps of broadband coverage make it more difficult for communities to secure grants to improve their high-speed broadband coverage.

 It’s time to narrow the gap in broadband access, and we know that solving this problem will require a team effort.
 Over the past several years, Congress has enacted several bipartisan efforts to increase the amount of resources available to these communities, but many programs remain underutilized.
 This week, we returned to Capitol Hill with a renewed commitment to this commonsense, bipartisan effort.